trustyai-explainability/reference/lm-eval/LM-EVAL-NEXT.md

 > work the same **with** authentication, the only change needed is to add
 > `security.opendatahub.io/enable-auth: 'true'` to the `InferenceService
 > annotations.
 An example will be given at the end.
+>
+> This can be done by setting `AUTH=true` when applying the `InferenceService`.

 > 👉 Delete any previous PVC for models and downloader pods.

-To automate the installation of a vLLM model use the script `resources/vllm-deploy.sh`.
+To automate the installation of a vLLM model use the following command.
 This script takes the following env vars as
 configuration:

 - `MODEL_REPO`, this is a HuggingFace model repo of the model to deploy, e.g.